Evrytania/LTE-Cell-Scanner/README.md

     cmake ../ -DUSE_OPENCL=0    -- disable OpenCL (See notes in later chapter) make

 CellSearch and LTE-Tracker program will be generated in build/src.
-Use "--help" when invoke program to see all options
+Use "--help" when invoke program to see all options.

+(You may need some related libraries, such as itpp, fftw, libboost-, Curses, ... etc.)

 **0x02. basic usage (If you have OpenCL, make sure those .cl files in LTE-Cell-Scanner/src have been copy to program directory)**